matt-cha/ajax-project/README.md

 - User can remove villagers
 - User can play background music
 - User can choose background music based on time of day and weather
+- User can switch to a dark mode